breadboard-ai/breadboard/packages/website/src/docs/happy-path.md

 >
 > It might be worth going over this code to orient ourselves a little bit:
 >
 > - The `board` call is how we tell Breadboard to create a new board.
-It takes a function as an argument.
+It takes a function as an argument (`({ text }) => {...}`).
 This function (let's call it a "board function") is where we describe the board.
 >
 > - The board function itself takes a single argument (let's call it "inputs") and returns a single argument, which we'll call "outputs".
 These arguments are the objects that describe the inputs and outputs of our new board.
 >
 > - Both input and output are of the same shape: they are property bags that contain named properties.
 Each property is a "port" -- one value that the board takes in as input or passes as output.
 For example, the blank board has a single input port called `text` and a single output port called `text` -- and that input port is passed right through to the output port.
 >
 > - The `serialize` function is then called on the result of the `board` invocation.
 This will serialize the board into Breadboard Graph Language (BGL).
 BGL is the [common format](./hourglass.md) that Breadboard uses to represent boards.
+BGL is useful to have a unified language, so you can have boards that call into other boards.
 >
-> - The `serialize` function also takes a single argument: some metadata that describes the board.
+> - The `serialize` function also takes a single argument: a metadata object that describes the board.
 This is where we can set the title, description, and version of the board.
 Since we'll be making many boards in the future, it's a good practice to give meaningful values to these properties.
 >
 > - Behind the scenes, debugger scans for all the files in `src/boards`, looks for the `default` export in each file, serializes it as BGL, and then renders the BGL in the debugger.
 This is why we see the "Blank" board in the debugger window.
+It will also update on save, thanks to the hot reload mechanism.
+For example, try temporarily updating the two text instances to another string, save your changes, and observe how the debugger view updates accordingly.

 In the debugger window, we can see that the board asks for the `text` input.
 If we enter something there, and hit "Run", we'll see that what we entered gets passed through to the output.